+) -

 WHO ARE THE OTAGO CIVIL DEFENCE AND EMERGENCY MANAGEMENT GROUP?
 4

-THE FOUR Rs PRINCIPLE - 4Rs 6

-VISION AND PRINCIPLES 8
+VISION AND PRINCIPLES 6

-OBJECTIVES AND ACTIVITIES TO DELIVER THE GROUP PLAN IN ALIGNMENT WITH THE NATIONAL STR ATEGY 10
+OBJECTIVES AND ACTIVITIES TO DELIVER THE GROUP PLAN IN ALIGNMENT WITH THE NATIONAL STRATEGY 7

-STATUTORY REQUIREMENTS OF THE PLAN 11
+STATUTORY REQUIREMENTS OF THE PLAN 9

+THE FOUR Rs PRINCIPLE - 4Rs 10

-COMMUNITY CONTEXT FOR HAZARDS AND RISKS 14
+COMMUNITY CONTEXT FOR HAZARDS AND RISKS 11

-REDUCTION 17
+REDUCTION 13

-READINESS 19
+READINESS 16

-RESPONSE 22
+RESPONSE 19

-RECOVERY 25
+RECOVERY 22

-MANAGEMENT AND GOVERNANCE 28
+MANAGEMENT AND GOVERNANCE 25

-MONITORING AND EVALUATION 34
+MONITORING AND EVALUATION 31

-OPERATIONAL ARRANGEMENTS 35
+OPERATIONAL ARRANGEMENTS 32

-RECOVERING FROM AN EVENT 52
+RECOVERING FROM AN EVENT 49

-EXPENDITURE DURING A CIVIL DEFENCE EMERGENCY 55
+EXPENDITURE DURING A CIVIL DEFENCE EMERGENCY 51

-GLOSSARY 57
+GLOSSARY 53

-REFERENCES 58
+REFERENCES 54

-SUPPORTING INFORMATION 58
+SUPPORTING INFORMATION 54

-APPENDIX 1 59
+APPENDIX 1 55

-APPENDIX 2 66
+APPENDIX 2 62

-WHO ARE THE OTAGO CIVIL DEFENCE AND EMERGENCY Management group?
+WHO ARE THE OTAGO CIVIL DEFENCE AND EMERGENCY MANAGEMENT GROUP?

-The Otago Civil Defence Emergency Management Group (Otago CDEM Group) was established under the Civil Defence Emergency Management Act 2002 (henceforth referred to as The Act).
+The Otago Civil Defence Emergency Management Group (Otago CDEM Group) was established under The Act 2002 (henceforth referred to as The Act).
 The Act requires every regional council and every territorial authority within that region to unite to establish a Civil Defence Emergency Management Group (CDEM Group).

-MEMBERS OF THE OTAGO CDEM GROUP ARE:
+MEMBERS OF THE OTAGO CDEM GROUP ARE (FIGURE 1: PAGE 5):